jostroeb/hpower_LED_driver/Readme.md

 Documentation is provided in German language and can be supplied in English upon request.

 It is the equally shared work of me and my colleague Simon Follmann.
-I was mainly involved in circuit design and simulation of the LED driver, USB-PD power supply and layouting of the PCB.
+I was mainly involved in circuit design and simulation of the LED driver, USB-PD power supply and layouting of the driver PCB.

 This is a university-only project, Carl Zeiss AG is not invovled commercially in any means.
 They are mentioned, as they were the sponsor of my studies in the system of co-op studying at DHBW.